|Pilot Captain Katsuhiro Ohta (KIA, BR)

 Crashed June 20, 1943

-On June 20, 1943 took off on a bombing mission against Darwin.
+On June 20, 1943 took off piloted by Captain Katsuhiro Ohta on a bombing mission against Darwin.
 Over the target, this bomber was shot down and crashed near Koolpinyah near Darwin.

-After the crash, this bomber site was investigated by Allied Technical Intelligence Unit (ATIU)
+After the crash, the crash site of this bomber was investigated by Allied Technical Intelligence Unit (ATIU) that located the manufacture number.

 Richard Dunn adds: